brycezubi/Sunnyside-agency-landing/README.md

 # Frontend Mentor - Sunnyside agency landing page
-This is a solution to the [QR Component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/sunnyside-agency-landing-page-7yVs3B6ef/hub)
+This is a solution to the [Sunnyside Agency challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/sunnyside-agency-landing-page-7yVs3B6ef/hub)
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents